MarkWarneke/markwarneke.github.io/_posts/2020-07-23-Deploy-AKS-Kubernetes-Using-TypeScript-Terraform-CDK.md

 app.synth();
 ```

 `TerraformResource` accepts a `scope`, `id` and a `config`.
-The config is depending on the resource to be provisioned and the class name is based on the resource add `Config` to the end.
-For Kubernetes we are looking for the `KubernetesClusterConfig`.
+The config is depending on the resource to be provisioned and the class name is based on the resource followed by `Config`.
+For Kubernetes we thus are looking for  `KubernetesClusterConfig`.

 In this example the `scope` is set to the current stack using `this`, the `id` is similar to the resource name in terraform and should be a unique name.
 The `config` is an implementation of `TerraformMetaArguments`, lets see how to use the `KubernetesClusterConfig`.